-A centre-axled caravan behaves in a similar way - it is (in effect) a see-saw on wheels.
-Where you located stuff along its length has exactly the same effect - that its distance from the axle increases its 'effective weight'.
-(In physics, the effect of such length is called a 'moment arm'.
+A centre-axled caravan behaves like this too.
+In effect it's a see-saw on wheels.
+Where you locate stuff along its length has exactly the same effect - that its distance from the axle/s increases that stuff's 'effective weight'.

-With that sideways movement too, a tool box weighing 20 kg directly above a 6 metre long caravan/s axle) tool box behaves like a 20 kg tool box: i.e. it has next to no effect.
-But if we move that tool box half-way toward the back of the caravan and it then sways, that tool box has an effective mass of 40 kg - because it is further away from the pivot.
+As with that vertical movement, a tool box weighing 20 kg directly above a 6 metre long caravan/s axle) tool box will not cause that caravan to sway.
+But if that tool box is half-way toward the back of the caravan (and that caravan then sways) that tool box has an effective mass of 40 kg - because it is further away from the axle/s.

-The tool box and rack in effect becomes four times heavier at the back of a 7 metre trailer compared to in the middle and exerts such additional force when the trailer pitches and yaws (sways): it induces that pitching and swaying.
+That tool box and rack in effect acts as if were four times heavier at the back of a 7 metre caravan than in the middle.
+It not only exerts additional force when the trailer pitches and yaws (sways): it induces that pitching and swaying.

-It is never a good idea to store heavy items, particularly tool boxes, spare wheels and full jerry cans at the very front or rear of a trailer.
+Never have heavy items, particularly tool boxes, spare wheels and full jerry cans, at the very front or rear of a trailer.

-It also shows why RV Book's publications so strongly condemn locating heavy spare wheels etc at the extreme rear of long caravans.
+This is also why RV Book's articles and publications so strongly condemn locating heavy spare wheels etc at the extreme rear of long caravans.